psychemedia/island-storynotes/three-little-pigs.md

 "Then," said the wolf "I'll huff, and I'll puff, and I'll blow your house in."

-Well, he huffed and he puffed, and he puffed and he huffed, and he huffed and he puffed ; but he could not get the house down.
+Well, he huffed and he puffed, and he puffed and he huffed, and he huffed and he puffed; but he could not get the house down.
 At last he had no breath left to huff and puff with, so he sat down outside the little pig's house and thought for awhile.

 Presently he called out: "Little pig, I know where there is a nice field of turnips."